 As some of you know, I work for a vaccines manufacturing organization.
-Our primary training content is scientific in nature; however, topics like vaccine hesitancy and public healthcare approaches to vaccination are also extremely important.
+Our primary training content is scientific in nature; however, topics like vaccine hesitancy, access to vaccines, and vaccine policymaking are also extremely important.
 And, while these topics can be trained using classroom/ virtual lectures with an SME, they are more impactful if subjective social viewpoints can be included in the training along with objective clinical data.

-Project: Develop virtual learning strategy for the topic: Government Approaches to Vaccination Against Mosquito-borne Diseases
+Project: Design training for the topic, Government Approaches to Vaccination for Mosquito-borne Diseases